evaletolab/node-postfinance/README.md

-Node postfinance is based on the original idea from [Daimyo](https://github.com/HerdHound/Daimyo) because it's well documented and tested.
+Node postfinance gateway is based on the original idea from [Daimyo](https://github.com/HerdHound/Daimyo).

 ## Installation